muno92/resharper_inspectcode/README.md

 If set this option 'warning', action will fail when error or warning issue is exists.
 (Notice issue is annotated only.)

+### exclude

+Set this options to specified exclude path to ReSharper CLI.

 ## Usage